Rbeautelus1/capstone-project-design-exemplar/milestone-1.md

         <td colspan="5">Project Purpose / Business Justification Describe the business need this project addresses</td>
     </tr>
     <tr>
-        <td colspan="5">To provide a comprehensive knowledge base system to empower women and advocate for their well-being</td>
+        <td colspan="5">To provide meaningful solutions that improve the quality of life for dogs.</td>
     </tr>
     <tr>
         <td colspan="5">Objectives (in business terms) Describe the measurable outcomes of the project, e.g., reduce cost by xxxx or increase quality to yyyy</td>